-This just in — Freachly, an influencer platform founded in Berlin, has announced Series A funding led by Holtzbrinck Ventures GmbH and it includes Silicon Valley’s Partech plus previous Angels.
+This just in — Freachly, an influencer platform born in Germany and based in Berlin, has announced Series A funding led by Holtzbrinck Ventures GmbH and it includes Silicon Valley’s Partech plus previous Angels.
 At the time of writing this, the amount of money raised remains undisclosed but has been stated to be seven figures.

 As Sujan Patel, co-founder Web Profits wrote for Entrepreneur Magazine “if you want to build a successful business, you need to focus on building relationships with three key audiences: your customers, influencers and your competitors.”

 Why Influencers?
 Because while having a relationship directly with your customers is important, it’s not the only way to get through to them.
 Sometimes a third party can be a valuable partner in building relationships with your customers.

 Influencer marketing also isn’t just for industry giants backed by super stars.
 An article published by the University of Pennsylvania’s Wharton Business School titled “A New Marketing Royalty: Why Digital Influencers Are on the Rise” found that influencer marketing is popular because companies of any size can benefit from it.

 The article’s author, Aprajita Jain, is Google’s Brand Marketing Evangelist.
 She sites a poll conducted by Tomoson that found 59% of marketers are planning to increase their influencer marketing budgets year-over-year.
 The poll additionally found influencer marketing was the most cost-effective and fastest-growing online customer acquisition channel, outpacing organic search, paid search and email marketing.